happy047/portaldemo/README.md

 Site Api key path : http://localhost/portaldemo/web/admin/config/system/site-information/siteapikey

-Custom json path for node display : http://localhost/portaldemo/web/page_json/qwerty/48
+Custom json paths for node display : http://localhost/portaldemo/web/page_json/qwerty/48

 Note: The custom path for can be dynamic.
 For eg. http://localhost/portaldemo/web/page_json/{siteapikey}/{nid}
       where {siteapikey} is the value of the site api key and {nid} is the node id of basic page.
 If Wrong {sitekey} value is